 How do they work?

-Each mouthpiece toothbrush works slightly different depending on how the creator has developed and manufactured the product.
+Each mouthpiece toothbrush works slightly differently depending on how the creator has developed and manufactured the product.

 The underlying principle and theory is very similar to a regular electric toothbrush.

-A built-in power source (the battery) will power a motor, when the brush is switched on, which in turn drives a series of brush heads/bristles inside the mouthpiece.
+A built-in power source (the battery) will power a motor when the brush is switched on.
+The motor drives a series of brush heads/bristles inside the mouthpiece.

 The bristles sweep along the tooth and gum surfaces and clean the teeth in a similar fashion to a regular toothbrush.